Suggested Education for Future AGI Researchers

 A. Undergraduate-level Coursework

-Each of the following topic can be covered by a one-semester undergraduate course, with the recommended textbook.
+Each of the following topic can be covered by a one-semester undergraduate course, with the recommended textbook or similar materials.

 1. Discrete Mathematics